Lilla-Kavecsanszki/downwarddog/README.md

 #### Introduction and Navigation Epic

-- #1  As a user, I can read the homepage so that I can get more information about the studio, the team, the approach to dogs and yoga in general.
+- #1  As a user, I can read the homepage so that I can get more information about the studio, the team, the approach to dogs and where to find them.
 - #2  As a user, I can click on the navbar so that I go to the specific page I am interested in.

 #### Account Management Epic